Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageTimeSeriesDatabases.md

 - A connection to InfluxDB&trade; has been established, see [Create a connection](./04_ManageConnections.md#create-a-connection).
 - At least one query has been created, see [Create a query](./01_ManageQueries.md#create-a-query).
+- At least one time series group has been created, see [Create a time series group](./06_ManageTimeSeriesGroups.md#create-a-time-series-group).

 #### Procedure